jojobear2020/Amazon_Vine_Analysis/README.md

 ![](https://github.com/jojobear2020/Amazon_Vine_Analysis/blob/main/images/unpaid_vine_reviews_summary.PNG)

-*Note: All reviews in this script are labeled as Vine; however, only paid reviews are true Vine, any non-paid are non-Vine*
+*Note: All reviews in this script are labeled as Vine; however, only paid reviews are true Vine, any unpaid are non-Vine*

 ### SUMMARY

-•	As we see from the results above, only 463 reviews were paid.
+•	As we see from the results above, only 463 reviews were paid (Vine).

-•	On a contrary 25,094 reviews were unpaid.
+•	On a contrary 25,094 reviews were unpaid (non-Vine).

-•	Out of all paid reviews only 202 (43.63%) were 5-star.
+•	Out of all paid (Vine) reviews only 202 (43.63%) were 5-star.

-•	Unpaid reviews surprisingly show higher results with 47.95% of all reviews being 5-star (12,033 total).
+•	Unpaid (non-Vine) reviews surprisingly show a slightly higher results with 47.95% of all reviews being 5-star (12,033 total).